Who are the Innovators?

 Some organizations are innovative, while others are just lucky.
 How can you tell the difference?
-I would submit that longevity is a great divider between true innovators and those who are just lucky.
+We would submit that longevity is the great divider between true innovators and those who are just lucky.
 An organization that generates new ideas time after time breaks the statistical rules that define luck.
 These are the organizations worthy of study.

 Corning changed that.
 Corning introduced science to glassmaking.
-Over the past century and a half they have experimented extensively and documented thoroughly.
+Over the past century and a half Corning has experimented extensively and documented thoroughly.
 The results are glass innovations we see today: